simplyadrian/allsalt/README.md

     docker run -v /etc/salt/pki -v /var/salt/cache -v /var/logs/salt
     -v /etc/salt/master.d -v /srv/salt --name salt-master-data busybox true

-This will create a stopped container wwith the name of `salt-master-data` and will hold our persistant salt master data.
+This will create a stopped container with the name of `salt-master-data` and will hold our persistant salt master data.
 Now we just need to run our master container with the `--volumes-from` command: